frog357/Zilliqa-Vanity/README.md

 Please review the license before use, there is no warranty implied.
 The code is simple to audit and understand.
 You do not need to be connected to the internet to generate a vanity address.
 This code is not optimized, it is just working.
 I desired to have a Vanity Zilliqa address and I set out to accomplish it.
 Turns out, this had not yet existed for Zilliqa.
 Try as I might, I could not make any of the existing solutions work for Zilliqa.
 I had to make my own.

-I plan to make some cool stuff for the Zilliqa Community, I'm just getting started.
-Visit my website to learn more. https://zilf.red
+Visit my website for more Zilliqa related tools and information. https://zilf.red